manolisef/Coursera_Capstone/README.md

-# Coursera_Capstone
-This notebook will be mainly used for the IBM Data Science - Capstone
+This notebook will be used to make an overview of the venues of the 4 biggest cities in Thessaly (central Greece) and a short compare between them

 git does not show Folium maps, if you want to see the maps, check it on  https://nbviewer.jupyter.org/github/manolisef/Coursera_Capstone/blob/master/Thessaly%20venues%2C%20an%20overview.ipynb and open it on Chrome Browser